chloeloveland/obsidian-backup/Compsci Notes/1031 Fundamentals/Predicate Logic.md

 ## Predicates
 A predicate is essentially a proposition with a piece of information missing.
 The predicate P(x) becomes a proposition - and thus is true or false - when we instantiate its variables with values.

+- For example, a predicate may look like "even(x) = number x is even"
+- this predicate becomes a proposition when we add a value, like even(6)
+	- This has a truth value, where even(x) did not
 ## Universal quantifier
 - Need to capture that variable x **holds a property over all of the values** of a set.
 - This is done using the **universal quantifier** ($\forall$).